socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

-- [ ] **`Matrix` gains public P/N split methods** — new methods on `Matrix` (not ad-hoc code in the centrality slice) to build the positive-tie and negated-negative-tie matrices from a signed adjacency matrix in one pass, since both signed degree and PN centrality need this same split and it's a matrix-construction concern, not a centrality-specific one.
+- [ ] **`Matrix` gains public P/N split methods** — new methods on `Matrix` (not ad-hoc code in the centrality slice) to build the positive-tie and negated-negative-tie matrices from a signed adjacency matrix in one pass.
+Needed by PN centrality (which genuinely does matrix-level work on `A = P - 2N`).
+Signed degree does **not** use this: `centralityDegree()`'s own existing pattern is direct `edgeExists()` iteration parallelized via `QtConcurrent::blockingMap` (WS15 P4), never `Matrix`/`AM` - signed degree follows that same precedent instead, so building a `Matrix` P/N split just to sum rows would be a detour from how this measure's family is actually implemented elsewhere in the codebase.
 - [ ] **Signed degree centrality** — new `src/graph/centrality/graph_centrality_signed_degree.cpp`,
       `Graph::centralitySignedDegree(...)`.
-Four variants (pos / neg / ratio / net), directed
+Four variants (pos / neg / ratio / net) stored
-      in/out handling matching existing degree centrality.
-No matrix inversion, no convergence bound — direct edge iteration filtered by sign, using the new `Matrix` P/N split.
+      simultaneously per vertex (one edge scan fills all four - cheap, and a signed-network report naturally wants all four side by side, not one re-run per variant). **Out-degree only for this first pass** - `centralityDegree()`/DC itself is out-degree-only, with in-degree as an entirely separate measure (`prestigeDegree()`/DP); signed in-degree is deliberately deferred as its own later follow-on rather than silently doubling this step's scope to 8 stored values.
+Direct edge iteration filtered by sign, same parallelization shape as `centralityDegree()` above (`QtConcurrent::blockingMap`, per-vertex independent writes).
 - [ ] **PN centrality** — new `src/graph/centrality/graph_centrality_pn.cpp`,
       `Graph::centralityPN(...)`.
 Build `A = P - 2N` via the new `Matrix` methods, fixed
       `β = 1/(2n-2)` (no user-facing parameter, unlike Katz's alpha), closed-form solve via